 Joe McNally, Administrative Assistant

 Joe McNally is the Administrative Assistant for the Secular Student Alliance.
 He was historian, newsletter coordinator, and president of Students For Freethought at The Ohio State University (now SSA at Ohio State).
 He studied Computer and Information Science and Management and Information Systems.
 He sings in a church choir, plays kickball with the Columbus Curling Club, and is a big fan of the Buckeyes, Browns, and Blue Jackets.

 Lyz Liddell is the Director of Campus Organizing for the Secular Student Alliance, coordinating the campus organizing team to deliver the SSA's services and resources to affiliate groups and individual students.
 She leads development of new resources and helps build relationships with other organizations to promote acceptance of secular students.

-Nick Stancato, Affiliate Specialist
+Nick Stancato, Affiliate Program Manager

 |Andy Cheadle-Ford, High School Specialist|

 [Andy AT secularstudents DOT org]

 Andy Cheadle-Ford is a campus organizer and the high school specialist for the Secular Student Alliance.
 Although he dabbled in religion throughout his youth, he always felt there was something wrong with faith.
 He has finished coursework in psychology at Wright State University, where he lead Freethought WSU for two years, and plans to work for the secular student movement before eventually moving on to graduate school.
 He enjoys the works of H.P.
 Lovecraft, reading about the theory of mind and philosophy, is an avid video and board gamer, and even has a couple atheist-inspired tattoos.